-In the first step the above ICON-LAM pre-processing script creates an auxiliary grid file which contains only the cells of the boundary zone.
+In the first pre-processing step for ICON-LAM we create an auxiliary grid file which contains only the cells of the boundary zone.
 This step needs to be performed only once before generating the boundary data.

 Important note: Note that this step is not allowed if vertical boundary nudging is used in addition to lateral boundary nudging.
-This corresponds to the namelist parameter setting nudge\type=1 (namelist nudging\nml).
+This corresponds to the namelist parameter setting nudge_type=1 (namelist nudging_nml).
 In this case, boundary data must be provided for the entire local (limited-area) grid, rather than for a boundary strip only, see Section 6.2.